Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 2.1 points higher than the combined 61.4 PPG average of the two teams.

-- These two squads combine to allow 59 points per game, 4.5 fewer than this contest's over/under.

-- The average total in Hurricanes games this season is 58.9, 4.6 points fewer than Saturday's total of 63.5 .
+- The average total in Hurricanes games this season is 58.9, 4.6 points fewer than Saturday's over/under of 63.5 .

 Miami Stats and Trends